 Dream Girl FIRST DAY Box Office Collections: Ayushmann Khurrana Gets His Biggest Opener!

-With a massive word of mouth Balaji Motion Pictures Dream Girl starring Ayushmann Khurrana has registered a double-digit opening at the box office on its day of release.
+With massive word-of-mouth, Balaji Motion Pictures Dream Girl starring Ayushmann Khurrana has registered a double-digit opening at the box office on its day of release.
 The film minted Rs.
-10.05 crores on Friday and has become Ayushmann's biggest opener till date.
+10.05 crore on Friday and has become Ayushmann's biggest opener till date.
 The actor has beaten his own record by garnering double-digit surpasses Badhaai Ho opening numbers as well.

 Trade analyst Taran Adarsh tweeted, "#DreamGirl takes a heroic start...
 Emerges #AyushmannKhurrana's biggest opener to date...
 Has also opened bigger than several mid-range films [2019] like #Uri [₹ 8.20 cr], #LukaChuppi [₹ 8.01 cr] and #Chhichhore [₹ 7.32 cr]...
 Fri ₹ 10.05 cr. #India biz."